Litt lab - Spring 2024The Litt lab at the Ecology BBQ/awards banquet, Oct 2017

 Jacob Melhuish

-Jacob rejoined the lab group in Jan 2022 to pursue his MS degree and defended his thesis in summer 2024.
+Jacob rejoined the lab group in Jan 2022 to pursue his MS degree.
 He investigated roost site selection in an endangered bat, the northern long-eared myotis, in collaboration with Montana Fish, Wildlife and Parks and the Bureau of Land Management.
 The project was funded by the Bureau of Land Management, Montana Fish, Wildlife and Parks, and the Montana Chapter of The Wildlife Society, with additional support from a Bob Berry Holohil award.
-Jacob is now learning about welding and metal roofing, adding to his skill set.
+Jacob defended his thesis in summer 2024.

 Adam Mitchell